Toward Universal Testing of Dynamic Network Models

 In order to estimate $\E_{M}[S_{M}]$, we will also show that a model's non-stationary sampling radius can be efficiently estimated from samples, provided that it is a member of $\CC$. \begin{theorem}[Estimability of the non-stationary sampling radius] Let $M \in \CC$.
-Then the following concentration result holds: for any $c > 0$, there exists some $\epsilon > 0$ for which
+Then the following concentration result holds, again in the setting where $M(n)$ and $C(n)$ are $\Theta(n)$: for any $c > 0$, there exists some $\epsilon > 0$ for which

 \end{theorem} This theorem implies that one may estimate the non-stationary sampling radius of $M$ with high probability up to an arbitrarily small multiplicative error by taking a single sample trajectory and computing $S_M$ on it.